anhanvil/portfolio/HTML and Javascript Code Samples from Personal Website/READ_ME.txt

-You can access my full website be following this link:
+You can access my full website by following this link:

 people.rit.edu/cjs1229/portfolio